-13.7 What Database to Use?
+9.7 What Database to Use?

 Before building Bacula you need to decide if you want to use SQLite, MySQL, or PostgreSQL.
 If you are not already running MySQL or PostgreSQL, you might want to start by testing with SQLite (not supported on Solaris).
 This will greatly simplify the setup for you because SQLite is compiled into Bacula an requires no administration.
 It performs well and is suitable for small to medium sized installations (maximum 10-20 machines).
 However, we should note that a number of users have had unexplained database corruption with SQLite.
-For that reason, we recommend that you install either MySQL or PostgreSQL for production work.
+For that reason, we recommend that you install either PostgreSQL or MySQL for production work.

 If you wish to use MySQL as the Bacula catalog, please see the Installing and Configuring MySQL chapter of this manual.
 You will need to install MySQL prior to continuing with the configuration of Bacula.
-MySQL is a high quality database that is very efficient and is suitable for any sized installation.
+MySQL is a high quality database that is very efficient and is suitable for small and medium sized installation (up to 2,000,000 files per job).
 It is slightly more complicated than SQLite to setup and administer because it has a number of sophisticated features such as userids and passwords.
 It runs as a separate process, is truly professional and can manage a database of any size.

 If you wish to use PostgreSQL as the Bacula catalog, please see the Installing and Configuring PostgreSQL chapter of this manual.
 You will need to install PostgreSQL prior to continuing with the configuration of Bacula.
 PostgreSQL is very similar to MySQL, though it tends to be slightly more SQL92 compliant and has many more advanced features such as transactions, stored procedures, and the such.
 It requires a certain knowledge to install and maintain.
+PostgreSQL is suitable for any sized installation (some sites have much more than 1 billion objects in the Catalog).
+Bacula uses many optimized PostgreSQL functions, and can run more than 10 time faster on jobs having millions of files than MySQL (Specially in during restore, accurate mode, bvfs queries and when the database server is not on the same host than the Director).
+It's possible to switch from MySQL/SQLite to PostgreSQL, but it requires some DBA knowledge.